rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 The ROS [PointCloud2](https://github.com/ros2/common_interfaces/blob/humble/sensor_msgs/msg/PointCloud2.msg) message is stored as a binary blob that needs to be reinterpreted using the details about its fields.
 Each field is a named collection of offsets into the data buffer, and datatypes.
-The `sensor_msgs_py` package includes a `point_cloud2` reader, which can be used to convert to a Rerun-compatible numpy array.
+The `sensor_msgs_py` package includes a `point_cloud2` reader, which can be used to convert to a Rerun-compatible Numpy array.

-These fields are initially returned as numpy structured arrays, whereas Rerun currently expects an unstructured array of Nx3 floats.
+These fields are initially returned as Numpy structured arrays, whereas Rerun currently expects an unstructured array of Nx3 floats.

 Color is extracted in a similar way, although the realsense gazebo driver does not provide the correct offsets for the r,g,b channels, requiring us to patch the field values.

-After extracting the positions and colors as numpy arrays, the entire cloud can be logged as a batch with `rr.Points3D`
+After extracting the positions and colors as Numpy arrays, the entire cloud can be logged as a batch with `rr.Points3D`

 ```python
 def points_callback(self, points: PointCloud2) -> None: